Past Perfect Progressive Tense in English Grammar

 Signal Words: English Past Perfect Progressive

-Signal words can help us to recognise the tense in a sentence.
+Signal words can help us choose which tense to use.
 The signal words for the past perfect progressive are:

 • the whole day, all day